LiveUser/einfache_krypto/README.md

 ~~~
 Adaptable password generation:

 Generates a password that adapts to the data so that it can completely cypher it by generating a password that avoids getting problems where data values are larger than the modulo mentioned in the technical limitations section.
+Its the smallest number that can be used as password to cipher successfully the data.

 ~~~dart
 Einfache_Krypto.adaptivePasswordGeneration(data: myData);//Returns the password as an int